guptapriya-83900/guptapriya-83900/README.md

 ## About Me

-I'm a passionate Data Scientist currently pursuing a Master of Data Science at the University of California, Irvine.
+I'm a passionate Data Scientist graduated with a Master of Data Science degree from University of California, Irvine.
 With a robust background in Computer Engineering I specialize in transforming data into actionable insights and building models to solve real-world problems.
 My expertise lies in Machine Learning, Deep Learning, and CV.

 ## Portfolio